cur10517y/Data_Co_SMART_SUPPLY_CHAIN_ANALYSIS_Capstone_Project/README.md

 References:

-    Various projects and inspirations from GitHub and Kaggle "How Data Analytics Can Help Improve Your Supply Chain" article on LinkedIn by [Author Name]
+    Various projects and inspirations from GitHub and Kaggle "How Data Analytics Can Help Improve Your Supply Chain" article on LinkedIn.

-Contributing:
-We welcome contributions from the community.
-Feel free to submit pull requests, report issues, or suggest improvements.

 Authors: